-Learning games offer an incredible opportunity to strengthen concepts taught in school.
+Free Learning games for kids offer an incredible opportunity to strengthen concepts taught in school.
 Some learning games even come with video tutorials, which can help children understand concepts that slipped past them while in class.
 There are a three simple steps in choosing and using a learning game that will help your child excel.

-Choose a learning game that is aligned to the current educational standards.
+Choose a Free learning game for kids that is aligned to the current educational standards.
 There are a ton of games out there, however not all of them are aligned to the common core standards.
 Like them or not, in order for your child to be successful in school, they need to be able to excel within the common core educational standards.

 Like all previous educational standards, common core standards have specific requirements for each grade level.
 These requirements spiral up in difficulty.
 In other words, children start with basic concepts in first grade like adding and subtracting numbers up to 100.
 In second grade the same concept is build upon, and spirals up in difficulty by having children add and subtract numbers up to 1,000.

 The biggest difference with common core is that children must “Explain their Reasoning”, or explain how they came up with their answer.
 This is the most difficult part of common core standards, but there is some good news here.
 The more children “Explain their Reasoning” the faster they learn.
 By explaining how they came up with the solution to any problem, whether in math, English language arts, social studies, or science children develop a deeper understanding.